alexandregama/mastering-jackson/README.md

 }
 ```

-The output will not have the property in the JSON object.
+As you can see, the output will not have the property in the JSON object because, again, Jackson uses **getter** methods to serialize objects to JSON.

+But can we change this behavior?
+Of course!

-## Serializing the Java Object using Attributes
+## 5 - Serializing the Java Object using Attributes

-We can achieve this goal by using the ```@JsonProperty```
+Jackson uses **getter** methods by default to serialize objects into JSON!
+To change this default behavior we just need to use the ```@JsonProperty``` annotation:

+Let;s configure the **language** attribute to be used in the serialization and let's give it a **custom name**:

 ```java
 public class Tutorial {